Can You Bring Sunscreen on a Plane?

 Packing Sunscreen in Carry-On Luggage

 The key point to remember when packing sunscreen in hand luggage is that you are aware of carry-on liquid allowances.
 These are simple: no single container of liquid can exceed 100ml/3.4oz and all of your liquids must fit into a single, clear resealable plastic bag no larger than 20x20cm/1 quart.
-Remember that the size limit relates to the container and not the volume of liquid it contains – so a quarter-full 200ml bottle of sunscreen will not be permitted in hand luggage.

 The good news is that new security screening methods mean that the 100ml hand luggage liquid limit is being phased out, however, there are still more airports that enforce than not, and just because, say, the airport you use on the outbound leg of your journey has dropped the requirement, it doesn’t mean that the airport you use on the return leg of your journey or that you might transfer through will have done so too – so, for now, it’s good to assume the limit will be in place.